Corcept Therapeutics' (CORT) CEO Joseph Belanoff on Q3 2020 Results - Earnings Call Transcript

 Joseph Belanoff

 And after that, and I think you said first half of 2021 for excluding that we have to be on that study.
-And again that's an interim analysis of 40 patients currently that the currently trial requires listing more 80 patients so with [indiscernible] CHILD syndrome, obviously it depends on the speed of the moment that we would have and what we currently have from the data, and I like for the overall trial nine to 12 months later.
+And again, that's an interim analysis of 40 patients currently that the current trial requires listing more 80 patients so with [indiscernible] syndrome, obviously it depends on the speed of enrolment that we would have and what we currently have from the data, [indiscernible] overall trial nine to 12 months later.

 Charlie Robb

-I order to answer your second question, yes, we need the sufficient results that study will be the one that we would set for in NDA.
-So sponsor trial, so obviously results pending, that this is a very dangerous to patients that really not adjust to help them.
-In the end it’s pretty inherent with [indiscernible] to see if got the acceptable results.
+And then to answer your second question, yes, we need the sufficient results in that study will be the one that we would set for in the NDA.
+So, cross the fingers, so obviously results pending, that this is a very [indiscernible] to help them.
+In the end it’s pretty [indiscernible] to see if got the acceptable results.

 Swayampakula Ramakanth